Working with source code

 Project Structure

-Here's an overview of the key files and directories in the WebXR-SDK:
+The key files and directories in the c3d-sdk-webxr repository are:

 c3d-sdk-webxr/